kaifishr/MathLang/README.md

     - experiments ...
 - Compute correct max input and output length for padding.
 - Add check so that input / output sequence does not exceed length.
-- Adjust loss function to ignore padding at output.